Reference

 objectivesstring[]NoObjective IDs to include.
 Ignored when strategy is "smoke"

 concurrencynumberNo10Max concurrent sessions.
-Capped to objective count for "crescendo"
+Capped to total objective count for "crescendo"

 ReconContext